codesanook/codesanook-examples/codesanook-examples-node-authorization-server/README.md

 - Usually pronounce 'Pixie'
 - A superset feature on top of OAuth2 Authorization Code grant type
 - OAuth 2.1 will force to use Authorization code grant type with PKCE.
+- A hacker can get an authorization code, code challenge but cannot know a code a code verify.
+Then one cannot get an access token.

 ```mermaid
 sequenceDiagram